coffee-chris/WebAssembly_Examples/README.md

 # WebAssembly_Examples
-Basic example programs on how you can use WebAssembly inside the Browser
+A collection of example programs on how you can use WebAssembly inside the Browser.

 ## Requirements
 This project uses the Emscripten compiler toolchain.